lan13005/EtaPi-Analysis/study_combinatorics/README.md

 of the kinematic variables comparing the truth with the results from weighting

 I have also done studies with various schemes for uniqueness tracking which is incompatible with the current weighting schemes.
+That study showed that when combining uniquess tracking (by selecting combo with best chiSq) and accidental+sideband subtraction produces a severe over-subtraction at low  M(etapi) where combinatorial backgrounds typically would populate.
 At this point, accidental+sideband subtraction performs pretty well, so there is no need to consider tracking schemes